 If you want to be fully prepared to do everything with no hurry and pressure, it would be ideal to start at least eight weeks or two months before the big day comes.
 Why start so early?
 If you think that relocation takes just a few days, you’re too optimistic.
 Even with professional cross-country moving services, the whole process takes a lot of time because there are tasks that have to be done well in advance.
 That’s why you need to:

 Once you get rid of things you don’t need and finish most of the paperwork, it’s time to focus on yourself and your belongings.
 Gather boxes and packing supplies and learn how to pack clothes for moving or how the packaging of fragile items is done.
-There are many tips online, so look up some tutorials, or ask someone with experience of relocating.
+There are many packing tips online, so look up some tutorials, or ask someone with experience.
 Make sure to get a lot of packing supplies, even more than you estimate, just in case.
 An extra box is not a big deal, but it could be a problem if you have a shortage.

 This is the perfect time to create a household inventory list along with a list of any landscaping ideas you want to try.
 If you’re moving to an apartment, there are many small apartment ideas at your disposal.
 This will give you a better idea of what you’re taking, so nothing gets lost or misplaced during the move.
 It can also help you with getting a quote from a company.
 Write down everything by room, and don’t forget to add the quantity as well.

 Now you can also see what the infrequently used things are that you want to relocate and pack.
 Whatever you decide to pack, make sure you label each box in a way you find most convenient, but don’t seal it up just yet in case you need something.

 It can happen that the home you’re relocating to isn’t available at the time when you’re arriving – if that’s the case, find a good storage unit.
 A professional cross-country moving company can offer high-end storage units for one month, free of charge.